-- Training for Student Life Staff: Campus Safety personnel participate in and provide training regarding campus safety procedures and practices once a year during Student Life orientation for first year students and at various times during the year for all other students, including vehicle maintenance safety, residential electrical safety, and fire safety.
+1. Training for Student Life Staff: Campus Safety personnel participate in and provide training regarding campus safety procedures and practices once a year during Student Life orientation for first year students and at various times during the year for all other students, including vehicle maintenance safety, residential electrical safety, and fire safety.
 Employees are educated on campus security programs and procedures during employment orientation and "brown bag basics" sessions throughout the year.
 At these sessions students and employees are encouraged to be responsible for their own security and the security of others.
-Students and employees learn to prevent crimes through diligent interactions with campus safety staff. - Fire Safety Programs: Each school year the residential house chairs complete a fire safety training program, including alarms, detectors and fire extinguisher understanding and use.
+Students and employees learn to prevent crimes through diligent interactions with campus safety staff.

+- 2. Fire Safety Programs: Each school year the residential house chairs complete a fire safety training program, including alarms, detectors and fire extinguisher understanding and use.
 In addition, every student room is individually inspected by members of Campus Safety for any fire and safety related concerns.
-Issues are corrected and educational information is disseminated. - Crime and Campus Safety Alerts: Crime and Campus Safety Alerts are issued when a crime or pattern of crimes or other activity presents an immediate and significant danger to the community.
-These alerts are sent out simultaneously via email, voice message, and text messages through the College's "Send Word Now" emergency notification system. - Personal Safety Escort Service: From dusk to dawn, Campus Safety provides transportation on and off campus. - Student Life House Chairs/Campus Safety Staff Meetings: Through the Campus Safety Student Committee, weekly meetings are held to discuss safety and security concerns students may raise, and to maintain ongoing communications. - Kelly Muzzi Memorial Safety Day: At the start of each academic year, the Kelly Muzzi Memorial Safety Day is held to educate the community about safety issues.
-In addition to the Offices of Student Life and Campus Safety, the local police, fire department, and emergency rescue squad are invited to participate. - Safety Committee: A committee comprised of faculty, staff, and administrators, meet quarterly during the year to discuss and propose solutions to safety concerns.
+Issues are corrected and educational information is disseminated. - 3.
+Crime and Campus Safety Alerts: Crime and Campus Safety Alerts are issued when a crime or pattern of crimes or other activity presents an immediate and significant danger to the community.
+These alerts are sent out simultaneously via email, voice message, and text messages through Send Word Now. - 4.
+Personal Safety Escort Service: From dusk to dawn, Campus Safety provides transportation on and off campus. - 5.
+Kelly Muzzi Memorial Safety Day: At the start of each academic year, the Kelly Muzzi Memorial Safety Day is held to educate the community about safety issues.
+In addition to the Offices of Student Life and Campus Safety, the local police, fire department, and emergency rescue squad are invited to participate. - 6.
+Safety Committee: A committee comprised of faculty, staff, and administrators, meet quarterly during the year to discuss and propose solutions to safety concerns.
 Their findings and conclusions are communicated to the Bennington College community through email notifications and implemented by various department initiatives.